zng-ui/zng/TODO/_current.md

         - Double-click causes selection that grows by word.
         - Triple-click and Quadruple-click?
     - Keyboard:
-        - Holding shift and pressing the arrow keys.
+        - Holding shift and `Home` or `End`
     - Touch:
         - Research how it works.
+    - Clear selection on typing and clicking (when not holding shift).
     - Draw selection for line break.
     - Input replaces selection.
         - Char input, paste, IME
     - Impl cut & copy.

+* PageUp and PageDown should move the caret to either the start or end of the line if you're at the first or last line respectively

 * Implement IME.
     - See https://github.com/rust-windowing/winit/issues/1497